 - Amazon sponsored ad groups allow a maximum of 1,000 keywords (although we’re pretty sure that’s not a problem for most of us).

-- Automatic campaigns on Amazon are much more reliable than on AdWords (We’ll discuss more on how you can use it to optimize your ads later in this post).
+- Automatic campaigns on Amazon are much more reliable than on Google Ads (We’ll discuss more on how you can use it to optimize your ads later in this post).

 - You can take advantage of product reviews as additional keywords toward your product ad rank.

-- Advertisements on Amazon are solely for sales, whereas AdWords can be focused on information, signing up for an event, etc.
+- Advertisements on Amazon are solely for sales, whereas Google Ads can be focused on information, signing up for an event, etc.

-Although many of the strategies are similar, it’s easy to see that there are plenty of ways to take advantage of Amazon PPC, even if you still want to stick with Google AdWords.
+Although many of the strategies are similar, it’s easy to see that there are plenty of ways to take advantage of Amazon PPC, even if you still want to stick with Google Ads.

-Jane Friedman has an extensive article about setting up ads for Product Display Ads for authors.
+Learn more about setting up ads for Product Display Ads for authors in Jane Friedman's extensive guide.

 You’ll probably need between 100 to 200 keywords to see your ads bring a return for which you would be satisfied.
 Aim for more relevant keywords in order for your ads to get more impressions and provide more data for analysis.